charleslbryant/going-agile/README.md

 * Releasing
 * Monitoring

 How we actually did each of these has changed during our going agile journey.
+For me going agile has meant embracing the agile manifesto, continuous improvement and Kaizen.